 "That the trial of your faith, being much more precious than gold that perishes, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ."
 [1 Peter 1:7.]

-If He doesn't heal us, He will teach us how to overcome our difficulties, and make us more than conquerors through Him in Whom we have believed and Who loves us.
+If God doesn't heal us, He will teach us how to overcome our difficulties.
+He will make us more than conquerors through Him in Whom we have believed and Who loves us.
 [Romans 8:37.]
-He will teach us how to bear the pain and smile through our sorrows.
-Though our hearts or bodies be broken, our faith will be strong, as we cling to Him, Who is the author and finisher of our faith and our lives.
+He will teach us how to bear the pain and smile through our tears and sorrows.
+Though our hearts or bodies be broken, our faith will be strong.
+We will cling to Him, Who is the author and finisher of our faith and our lives.
 We will trust in Him no matter what happens.
-We will cling to Him in the good times and in the bad.
-He loves each of us and is working all things together for our good and will prove His love to us through it all.
-[Romans 8:28.]
-He tell us, “Eye has not seen, nor ear heard, neither has it entered into the heart of man, the things which God has prepared for them that love Him.”
-[1 Corinthians 2:9.]
+We will cleave to Him in the good times and in the bad.
+He loves each one of us and is working all things together for our good.

 0 Comments: